Akado2009/k8s-team-crd/DEVELOPER.md

 |       `-- kube.go
 `-- vendor
 ```

+## Setup a k8s client to communicate with the platform

 - Add a `pkg/client/kube.go` file using the command `touch pkg/client/kube.go` and develop the `GetKubernetClient` function to return a k8s go client.